 Edsger W. Dijkstra, “The Humble Programmer” (1972)

-Correctness in our programs means that our code does what we intend for it to do.
 Rust is a programming language that cares a lot about correctness, but correctness is a complex topic and isn’t easy to prove.
+Correctness in this context refers to how far our code does what we intend for it to do.
 Rust’s type system shoulders a huge part of this burden, but the type system cannot catch every kind of incorrectness.
 As such, Rust includes support for writing software tests within the language itself.

-As an example, say we write a function called add_two that adds two to a number passed to it.
+As an example, say we write a function called add_two that adds two to whatever number is passed to it.
 This function’s signature accepts an integer as a parameter and returns an integer as a result.
-When we implement and compile that function, Rust will do all the type checking and borrow checking that we’ve seen so far.
-Those checks will make sure that, for instance, we aren’t passing a String value or an invalid reference to this function.
+When we implement and compile that function, Rust will do all the type checking and borrow checking that we’ve seen so far to make sure that, for instance, we aren’t passing a String value or an invalid reference to this function.
 What Rust can’t check is that this function will do precisely what we intend: return the parameter plus two, rather than, say, the parameter plus 10 or the parameter minus 50!
 That’s where tests come in.

 We can write tests that assert, for example, that when we pass 3 to the add_two function, we get 5 back.
 We can run these tests whenever we make changes to our code to make sure any existing correct behavior has not changed.